ankaAR/bestiario5e/_creatures/hobgoblin-devastator.md

 ***Army Arcane.*** When the hobgoblin casts a spell that causes damage or that forces other creatures to make a saving throw, it can choose itself and any number of allies to be immune to the damage caused by the spell and to succeed on the required saving throw.

-***Spellcasting.*** The hobgoblin is a 7th-level spellcaster.
+***Lanzamiento de conjuros.*** The hobgoblin is a 7th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 13, +5 to hit with spell attacks).
 It has the following wizard spells prepared:

 Cantrips (at will): acid splash, fire bolt, ray of frost, shocking grasp